optimizely/agent/examples/README.md

 ### Installation

 The included examples were written in python and assumes python 3.7+.
-If using a python3 venv [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) you can install all of the dependencies in the requirement.txt:
+If using a python3 venv [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) you can install all of the dependencies in the requirements.txt:
 ```bash
 pip install -r requirements.txt
 ```